-The best AI image generators have rocked the creative world over the past year, allowing anyone to quickly create images from text descriptions.
+The best AI image generators allow you to quickly create images from text descriptions.
 They're controversial, and the technology is evolving so fast that it's hard to know where it will take us, but one thing seems certain: anyone working in the visual arts will need to know about them, photographers included.

 AI capabilities already existed in popular photo editing software like Photoshop, Lightroom and Luminar Neo.
 It's through machine learning that these tools can detect the sky or subject in an image, remove unwanted objects or adjust facial features.
 But the best AI image generators can create a whole image from scratch based only on a text prompt.